i01er/FYPBlockchain/README.md

 - Every identity is unique

 ### Assumptions
-Every user will only
+Every user will only register one identity, vote once.
+There will be no replicated votes and identies.

 ### Registration
 When users finish the registration, they will receive a private key.
 The application could use the key to verify which one is the vaild user.

-Identities will not be checked after the registration stage, in order to provide an anonymous system.
+Identities will not be checked after the registration stage, in order to provide an anyonomus system.

 ### Posting/Commenting
 Users need to use their private key and a public key for posting/commenting/voting any information.
 This action can verify the users' identity and still provide an anonymous commenting system.